-One of the things I see asked over and over again is which Disney movies should you watch before visiting Disneyland Paris.
+One of the things I see asked over and over again is which Disney movies to watch before going to Disneyland Paris.
 You’ve booked your trip to Disneyland Paris (or at least know that you want to go) and are now in that waiting period so need to do something to keep the excitement and anticipation up.
 One of the best ways to prepare for your Disney trip is by watching Disney films, even as an adult, but which ones should you see before heading out of your vacation?
 Well, the correct answer to that would be all of them.
 You can never see too many Disney films.
-But, with over 700 films in their repertoire, you’d be hard pressed to see them all!
+But, with over 700 films in their repertoire, you’d be hard-pressed to see them all!
 So instead, here is my list of all the Disney movies that are featured at Disneyland Paris in some way or another.
 I have tried to sort them in order of importance so if you have less time start from the top and work your way down, however, this is only my opinion and others may have placed them differently.

 *Disclosure* This post may contain affiliate links.
 This means when you buy through the link, the Travel Fairies will receive a small commission at no extra cost to yourself.

 This is the most important of all the movies to watch before going to Disneyland Paris and if you only have time for one film this would definitely be the one I would go for.
 While some of the other parks are based on different films, Disneyland Paris’s main attraction is Sleeping Beauty’s castle.
 As well as the outside of the castle being designed based on the castle in the film, if you go inside and upstairs, stained glass windows depict the story of Sleeping Beauty and in a cave beneath you will find one of the main villains, the dragon.